-What makes it the best anchor line is the ability of the nylon to stretch in the middle of the waves.
+What makes it the top-rated anchor line is the ability of the nylon to stretch in the middle of the waves.
 With its strength and stretching ability, I once used it to pull the trees that had fallen because of the storm.
 It didn’t snap so I came up with the conclusion that it is heavy-duty and reliable.

 The specific gravity of 1.14 is a part of its needed performance.
 So the anchor won’t float over the waters.
 I also use it for magnet fishing so I bought a couple of this 1/2 anchor rope.

 The design is suitable for recreational marine use.
 It is relatively longer than other anchor ropes with its 100 feet length.
 I like how it is arranged like a spool as it looks neat.
 Although white ropes get dirty quickly, it’s fine with me as long as it’s tough.